mektigboy/ReportsAnalysis/SLINGSHOT.md

 ## [M-04] Stuck tokens can be stolen

 Any tokens in the Slingshot contract can be stolen by creating a fake token and a Uniswap pair for the stuck token and this fake token.
 Consider 10 WETH being stuck in the Slingshot contract.
 One can create a fake ERC20 token contract FAKE and a WETH <> FAKE Uniswap pair.
 The attacker provides a tiny amount of initial WETH liquidity (for example, 1 gwei) and some amount of FAKE tokens.
 The attacker then executes `executeTrades()` action such that the Slingshot contract uses its Uniswap module to trade the 10 WETH into this pair.

+## [M-05] Admin role lockout

+The `initializeAdmin(`) function in Adminable.sol sets/updates admin role address in one-step.
+If an incorrect address (zero address or other) is mistakenly used then future administrative access or even recovering from this mistake is prevented because all `onlyAdmin` modifier functions (including `postUpgrade()` with `onlyAdminIfInitialized`, which ends up calling `initializeAdmin()`) require `msg.sender` to be the incorrectly used admin address (for which private keys may not be available to sign transactions).
+In such a case, contracts would have to be redeployed.

+**Recommendation:** Using a two-step process where the new admin address first claims ownership in one transaction and a second transaction from the new admin address takes ownership.